-- The mass, scale and materiality of the proposal is generally in keeping with the character of the area; - The form has been sufficiently modulated to break up the overall massing of the development; and - The dark coloured roof and wall cladding is desirable as it contrasts with the copper dome of the Church.
-The landmark value of the Church, which is best appreciated from the streetscape and from a distance, is unlikely to be diminished by the use of dark coloured cladding.
+- The mass, scale and materiality of the proposal is generally in keeping with the character of the area; and - The form has been sufficiently modulated to break up the overall massing of the development.

 The DRP Member also provided comments for further consideration that are included in the table below, along with Administration's response.